hannibunny/orbook/objectrecogniton/recognition/objectrecognition.md

 #### Number of Visual Words and how to count words in the matrix?

-Up to now, we pretended that the entries in the Bag of Visual Words matrix are the numbers of local descriptors in the image of the current row, which are assigned to the visual word of the current columnt.
+Up to now, we pretended that the entries in the Bag of Visual Words matrix are the numbers of local descriptors in the image of the current row, which are assigned to the visual word of the current column.
 However, using the visual-word frequencies is only one option.
 In BoWs in NLP an alternative to word-frequencies is the so called **tf-idf** (term frequency -inverse document frequency), where

-* term frequency $tf_{i,j}$] counts how often word $i$ appears in document $j$, and
+* term frequency $tf_{i,j}$ counts how often word $i$ appears in document $j$, and

 * inverse document frequency $idf_i$ is the logarithm of inverse ratio of documents (images) that contain (visual) word $i$: